CodeByAtharva/loan-connect-hub/readme.md

 # Loan-Connect-Hub

 A peer-to-peer lending platform connecting borrowers with potential lenders in a secure and user-friendly environment.
+This project was developed during a 24-hour hackathon held by Dr. D. Y. Patil Institute of Technology, Pimpri.

 ## 📑 Table of Contents
 - [Overview](#overview)